eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Installation Instructions

-It depends on the trace viewer plugins (traceviewer_base and traceviewer_react_components) from the [theia trace extension package][theia-trace] and the [tsp typescript client][tsp-client], as well as the [timeline chart][timeline-chart].
-They are all available from the NPM package registry.
+The Trace Viewer for VSCode extension depends on several "trace-related" libraries.
+The [tsp-typescript-client library][tsp-client], as well as the [timeline-chart library][timeline-chart] are pulled from the NPM package registry.

+The `traceviewer` libraries (traceviewer-base and traceviewer-react-components) are originally from the [theia-trace-extension repository][theia-trace], and are now present locally in this repository, in the form of a "git subtree".
+Look under folder `local-libs` and `local-libs/traceviewer-libs` for README.MD files that contain more information.
+TL;DR: as a contributor to this repository, you may consider that these libraries are local, modify them as needed and include those changes as part of your Pull Requests.
+The maintainers will manage the subtrees: keep them in-sync with their upstream as needed (both directions).
+The other trace-related libraries might eventually be added as subtrees too.

-- timeline-chart
+- timeline-chart (npm)
+- tsp-typescript-client (npm)
-- traceviewer-base
+- traceviewer-base (local subtree)
-- traceviewer-react-components
+- traceviewer-react-components (local subtree)
-- tsp-typescript-client

 To build the VSCode extension, run the `yarn` command: